Topological Materials Discovery from Crystal Symmetry: The Topological Materials Database

-The three research groups that performed the high-throughput analyses in~\cite{AndreiMaterials,ChenMaterials,AshvinMaterials1,AshvinMaterials2,AndreiMaterials2} each implemented websites for users to access the resulting data.
+Each of the three research groups that performed the high-throughput searches for topological materials~\cite{AndreiMaterials,ChenMaterials,AshvinMaterials1,AshvinMaterials2,AndreiMaterials2} implemented a website for users to access the resulting data.
 In addition to the aforementioned~\webTQC~implemented for~\cite{AndreiMaterials,AndreiMaterials2}, high-throughput first-principles topological material calculations can be accessed on the~\href{http://materiae.iphy.ac.cn/}{Catalogue of Topological Materials} (\url{http://materiae.iphy.ac.cn/}) created for~\cite{ChenMaterials} and the~\href{https://ccmp.nju.edu.cn/}{Topological Materials Arsenal} (\url{https://ccmp.nju.edu.cn/}) created for~\cite{AshvinMaterials1,AshvinMaterials2}.
 All three websites allow users to search for materials by SG and chemical formula, with further functionality and more complete topological characterizations being dependent on the particular website.
-The~\webTQC~and the~\href{http://materiae.iphy.ac.cn/}{Catalogue of Topological Materials} in particular allow users to perform more advanced queries, including searches restricted to materials with specific gap sizes and stable SIs (see Sec.~\ref{sec:TQC}).
+The~\webTQC~and the~\href{http://materiae.iphy.ac.cn/}{Catalogue of Topological Materials} in particular allow users to perform more advanced queries, including searches restricted to materials with specific gap sizes and stable SIs.
 The~\webTQC~additionally provides users with the stable and fragile topological classification of energetically isolated bands away from $E_{F}$.
-In Fig.~\ref{fig:materials}, we show examples of materials on the~\webTQC~identified in~\cite{AndreiMaterials2} as hosting novel topological properties.
+In Fig.~\ref{fig:materials}, we show examples of materials in the~\webTQC~identified in~\cite{AndreiMaterials2} as hosting novel topological properties.